grahamedwards/grahamedwards.github.io/_pages/about.md

 My research spans the fields of cosmochemistry, isotope geochemistry, and geochronology.

-**Metorites** are relics from the dawn of our solar system and offer a glimpse into the primordial processes that formed the planets and Sun.
-I use computational, chemical, and geochronologic methods to reconstruct solar system history at a high-resolution from the meteorite record.
-I am particularly interested in contextualizing our solar system among other stellar and planetary systems.
+**Metorites** are relics from the dawn of our solar system and offer a glimpse into the primordial processes that formed the Sun and planets.
+I use computational and laboratory methods to reconstruct solar system history from the meteorite record.
+I aim to contextualize our solar system among other exoplanetary systems.

 <em>Latest celestial:</em> [Preprint on giant planet migration](https://arxiv.org/abs/2309.10906)